Azure/azure-sdk-for-python/sdk/identity/azure-identity/APP_REGISTRATION.md

 - In the **Description** box enter an optional description for this role assignment.

-Later you can show this description in the role assignments list.
+Later, you can show this description in the role assignments list.

 - Click **Next**.

 ## Step 5: Assign role